This topic describes the background information, principles, best practices, and examples of tag design.

 We recommend that you use tags to classify your resources.
 When a user creates a resource, the user must add a tag to the resource to indicate the attribute of the resource, such as the business or finance attribute.
 For example, when a user creates a resource, the user adds a tag to the resource to indicate the creator, region, or project of the resource.
 This facilitates resource management.

 This principle ensures that one resource attribute uses only one tag key.
 For example, you have used the tag key owner to represent the owner attribute.
 In this case, you cannot use other tag keys such as own or belonger to represent this attribute again.

 - Collective exhaustion

-Collective exhaustion is a prerequisite for tag-based resource search, cost allocation, automated O&M, and access control.
+Collective exhaustion is a prerequisite for tag-based resource searches, cost allocation, automated operations and maintenance (O&M), and access control.

 - Limited values

-When you modify tags, tag-based access control, automated O&M, and related billing reports may change.
+If you modify tags, tag-based access control, automated O&M, or related billing reports may change.
 For corporate or individual business, we recommend that you create business-related tags.
 This way, you can manage resources based on the tags from technical, business, and security dimensions.
-When you use automated O&M tools to manage resources and services, you can add automation-specific tags to facilitate automation.
+If you use automated O&M tools to manage resources and services, you can add automation-specific tags to facilitate automation.